kamyaD/Creating-a-Calculator-Using-React/README.md

 ## Description of tasks to be completed?

 Create a dynamic calculator which can perform all the mathematical operations of a normal calculator.
+This was a Udemy course that I used to level up on React and state management.

 ## How should this be manually tested?